 These common enough feelings and terms here – heartbreak, genius, confession, touch – and yet Whyte renders them anew.

 Trained as a marine biologist and naturalist, Whyte instils physical, natural and even primal attributes to things.
-Like American poet, Wendell Berry who has spent a life farming, his writing is rooted outside of contemporary and cosmetic context, and thus, easy to enter.
+Like American poet, Wendell Berry who has spent a life farming, Whyte’s writing is rooted outside of contemporary and cosmetic context, and thus, easy to enter.

 Confession is a stripping away of protection, the telling of a truth which might once have seemed like a humiliation, become suddenly a gateway, an entrance to solid ground.